-Join Chad Chelius for an in-depth discussion in this video Combining multiple files into a single PDF, part of Up and Running with Acrobat X.
+Join Chad Chelius for an in-depth discussion in this video Combining multiple files into a single PDF, part of Learning Acrobat X.

 BLANK AUDIO.
 Acrobat 10 allows you to not only create PDF files with ease, but also combine multiple files into a single PDF as well.
 The really nice thing about this feature is that the files don't have to be PDF files prior to combining them.
 As you'll see here, we can select various formats, and combine them into a single PDF file on the fly.
 I'm going to begin with Acrobat 10 open.
 And I'm going to come up here to the Create button in my toolbar.
 And I'm going to choose the Combined Files into a Single PDF option.
 Now it's going to bring up this Dialog box that allows me to combine the files into either a single PDF or a PDF portfolio.